Guide

 Redundancy

-Duplicates, dead code, TODO density, Code DNA fingerprints
+Duplicates, dead code, TODO density, Code DNA fingerprints, and (on deep scans) concentrated reimplementation

 Intent Clarity